Sami-Vuorela/aatc/README.md

 You can read the license over at
 http://opensource.org/licenses/zlib-license.php
-or in the source files.
+or in the source files or in LICENSE.txt.